URI Alert Status

 There are many wonderful stories of our community members coming together to support one other during an emergency situation.
 At any time, any concerned students, faculty or staff are encouraged to reach out to any of the various campus support services that are available including:

 The safety of all members of the University community is our number one priority.
 As many community members have learned, if there is an emergency affecting the community -- whether you live on campus, down-the-line, or anywhere off-site -- the University puts overlapping communication tools to work to keep community members informed.

-URI's Emergency Alert system is one tool that is used to reach more than 15,000 faculty, staff and students who have registered to receive the voice/text notices on their cell phones, PDAs and/or other devices.
-Notices are also posted on the URI home page, URI Alerts, Facebook, Twitter and sent out via URINEWS/URINEWSLINE email lists.
+URI's Emergency Alert system is one tool that is used to reach all faculty, staff and students who have registered to receive the voice/text notices on their cell phones, PDAs and/or other devices.
+Notices are also posted on the URI home page, URI Alerts, Facebook, and Twitter.

 Please Know: This emergency contact information is NOT included in the University's online or print directories.
 Data is stored in a completely different, secure database.